 - 1. Received ongoing review of MSP monthly operations reports which include aircraft noise complaints, operations, runway use, noise events, and compliance with noise abatement procedures. - 2.
 Evaluated citizen input received during quarterly Listening Sessions as possible discussion topics at future NOC meetings. - 3.
 Completed a Fleet Mix and Nighttime Operations Assessment which, in addition to evaluating fleet mix and nighttime operations, included certificated noise levels for aircraft operating at MSP and aircraft altitude trends. - 4.
 Completed the 2022 MSP Complaint Data Assessment. - 5.
 Pursuant to the Second Amendment to the Consent Decree, reviewed the MSP 2022 Annual Noise Contour Report published February 2023.
 The report noted that based on the 310,235 total operations at MSP in 2022, the actual 60 dB DNL contour is 42% smaller than the 2007 forecast contour, and the 65 dB DNL contour is 52% smaller. - 6.
 Received an update MAC's Director of Air Service Development and representatives from Delta and Sun Country about airline schedules and impact to airport operations resulting from the COVID-19 pandemic. - 7.
-Received a briefing from the FAA on their Noise Policy Review efforts. - 8.
+Received a briefing from the FAA on their Neighborhood Environmental Survey and FAA's Noise Policy Review efforts. - 8.
 Received an overview from the FAA regarding current MSP procedures and airspace. - 9.
-Received three updates from the FAA on the VOR Minimum Operational Network project and development of Area Navigation (RNAV) Procedures. - 10.
+Received three updates from the FAA on the VOR Minimum Operational Network project and development of Area Navigation (RNAV) Procedures . - 10.
 Received updates from the FAA regarding Converging Runway Operations (CRO) at MSP. - 11.
 Received updates on airfield construction activity. - 12.
 Received updates on on-going outreach activities including the Meet the Fleet series. - 13.
 Reviewed aviation-related research initiatives from FAA Center of Excellence/ASCENT, TRB, and other researchers. - 14.
 Heard from MAC Executive Director/CEO, Brian Ryks on updates on the organization, recent accolades, trends in passengers and operations, and future development at MSP. - 15.
 Elected a Community Co-Chair and a User Co-Chair. - 16.
 Celebrated the 20-year anniversary since the NOC first met in 2002. - 17.
 Reviewed status of the MSP Residential Noise Mitigation Program Implementation. - 18.
-Received an update on the MSP Long Term Plan and associated Stakeholder Engagement Program. - 19.
-Passed a resolution honoring Jeff Hart for his service to the MSP Airport noise community. - 20.
-Received an update on a reduced thrust modeling project.
+Received an update on the MSP Long Term Plan and associated Stakeholder Engagement Program.